rxseven/docker-playground/README.md

 ## Technology Stack

-Onigiri is built with [MERN](https://www.mongodb.com/blog/post/the-modern-application-stack-part-1-introducing-the-mean-stack) stack, one of the most popular stack of technologies for building a modern single-page app.
+Onigiri was built with [MERN](https://www.mongodb.com/blog/post/the-modern-application-stack-part-1-introducing-the-mean-stack) stack, one of the most popular stack of technologies for building a modern single-page app.

 ### Web application